Towards Robust and Reproducible Active Learning Using Neural Networks: Discussion

-\textbf{The Role of Regularization}: Regularization helps reduce generalization error and is particularly useful in training overparameterized neural networks with low data.
-We show that both RA and SWA can achieve appreciable gain in performance at the expense of a small computational overhead.
+\textbf{The Role of Regularization:} Regularization helps reduce generalization error and is particularly useful in training overparameterized neural networks with low data.
+We show that both RA \& SWA can achieve appreciable gain in performance at the expense of a small computational overhead.
 We observed that along with learning rate (in case of SGD), regularization was one of the key factors in reducing the error while being fairly robust to its hyperparameters (in case of RA and SWA).
-We also found that any trend of consistent gain observed with an AL method over RSB on CIFAR10/100 disappears when the model is well-regularized.
-Models regularized with RA and SWA also exhibited smaller variance in evaluation metric compared to the models trained without them.
+We also found that the margin of the gain observed with an AL method over RSB on CIFAR10/100 significantly minimize when the model is well-regularized.
+Strongly-regularized models also exhibited smaller variance in evaluation metric.
 With these observations, we recommend that AL methods be also tested using well-regularized model to ensure their robustness.
 Lastly, we note that there are multiple ways to regularize the data-model-metric pipeline, we focus on data and model side regularization using techniques such as RA and SWA, though it is likely that other combination of newer regularization techniques will lead to similar results.
-We do believe that with their simplicity and applicability to a wide variety of model (as compared to methods such as shake-shake), RA and SWA can be effectively used in AL studies without significant hyperparameter tuning.
+We do believe that with their simplicity and applicability to a wide variety of model (compared to shake-shake method), RA \& SWA can be effectively used in AL studies to reduce the variance.\\

-\textbf{Using Unlabeled Set in Training}: Some recent methods such as VAAL use $U$ set to train another network as part of their sampling routine.
-We argue that for such models, a better baseline comparison would be from the semi-supervised learning (SSL) literature.
-We note that some of the current SSL methods such as UDA \cite{UDA_xie2019unsupervised} have reported very strong results ($94.71\%$ on CIFAR10 with $8\%$ labeled training data).
-These results suggest that large number of noisy labels are relatively more helpful in reducing the generalization error as compared to the smaller percentage of high quality labels.
-Further commentary on this topic can be found in \cite{mittal2019parting}.